dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/getting-started.md

 ## Building your own page

-In this section, we'll break down and show all the steps required to build a web page for document capturing with DDN-JS.
+In this section, we'll break down and show all the steps required to build a web page for document capturing from video stream with DDN-JS.

 ### Include the SDK